OSGConnect/connectbook/start/data/osgconnect-storage.md

 ### More Information About `/public`

-User directories within `/public` are meant for staging job files too large for HTCondor and file transfer (input greater than 100MB, output greater than 1GB).
+User directories within `/public` are meant for staging job files too large for HTCondor file transfer (input greater than 100MB, output greater than 1GB).
 The initial disk quota on home is 500 GBs.
 Again, contact [support@osgconnect.net](mailto:support@osgconnect.net) if you will need an increase for concurrently running work.

 Files placed within a user's '/public' directory **are publicly accessible**,